unityfire/alexa-ha/INSTALL-QUICKSTART.md

 # Alexa-HA QUICKSTART with Ubuntu 14.04 LTS Server
-The purpose of this document is to provide a minimalistic set of instructions on how to setup Alexa-HA.
+The purpose of this document is to provide a minimalistic set of instructions on how to setup Alexa-HA, a customizable Skill for your Amazon Echo.
 For this, we are taking the Semi-direct approach (Echo -> AWS ASK -> NodeJS/Express -> HA) for routing the Echo requests to your Home Automation controller.

-NOTE:  We recommend proxying Node.js/Express.js behind a proper webserver like Apache/Nginx (i.e. Echo -> AWS ASK -> Apache/Nginx -> NodeJS -> HA), which decouples your application logic from the public facing server and provides an extra layer of security.
+NOTE:  We recommend proxying Node.js/Express.js behind a proper webserver such as Apache/Nginx (i.e. Echo -> AWS ASK -> Apache/Nginx -> NodeJS -> HA), which decouples your application logic from the public facing server and provides an extra layer of security.
 This is more complicated to configure however, and Alexa-App-Server is capable of doing everything we need here without this extra hop.

 ### Before you begin
 You will need the following to complete these quick start instructions!